STAT545-UBC-hw-2018-19/hw09-emreerhan/README.md

 In this report, I will quickly present 2 plots of abundance histograms of 3-grams for all words found in Webster's Second International dictionary.

+## Credit

+This homework assignment was seeded from [STAT545's Make activity](https://github.com/STAT545-UBC/make-activity)

+The visualization of the Makefile is done using [vak's makefile2dot script](https://github.com/vak/makefile2dot)